kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.6.16/kosli_log_environment.md

 ---
-title: "kosli list snapshots"
+title: "kosli log environment"
 beta: false
 ---

-# kosli list snapshots
+# kosli log environment

 ## Synopsis

-List environment snapshots.
+List environment events.
 The results are paginated and ordered from latest to oldest.
-By default, the page limit is 15 snapshots per page.
+By default, the page limit is 15 events per page.

 You can optionally specify an INTERVAL between two snapshot expressions with [expression]..[expression].